Keegan Connor Tracy: Career

 Tracy made her acting debut in 1997, in the television series Viper.
-She made her feature film debut as a minor role in the crime thriller film Double Jeopardy.
+She made her feature film debut as a minor role in the 1999 crime thriller film Double Jeopardy.
 She subsequently appeared in films such as Duets (2000) and 40 Days and 40 Nights (2002).
 After guest roles in numerous television series, such as The New Addams Family, Tracy had a series regular role as Audrey Malone in the Showtime comedy-drama series Beggars and Choosers, which aired from 1999 to 2000.

-Tracy later appeared in the drama series Da Vinci's Inquest (2002–2005), for which she received nominations for the Leo Award and Gemini Award.
+Tracy later appeared in the drama series Da Vinci's Inquest (2002–2005), for which she received nominations for a Leo Award as well as a Gemini Award at the 17th Gemini Awards.
 She starred as Diane Hughes in the science fiction series Jake 2.0 (2003–2004).
 For her performance, she received a nomination for the Leo Award for Best Lead Performance by a Female in Dramatic Series.
 Tracy also appeared as a guest on the television series The 4400, Stargate SG-1, Supernatural, Psych, and Battlestar Galactica.

 Tracy received further recognition for appearing as Kat Jennings in the supernatural horror film Final Destination 2 (2003).
-She continued to appear in supporting roles as Mirabelle Keegan in the supernatural horror film White Noise (2005), Dolly Dupuyster in the comedy-drama film The Women (2008), and Ellen in the drama film Words and Pictures (2013).
+She continued to appear in supporting roles as Mirabelle Keegan in the supernatural horror film White Noise (2005) and Ellen in the drama film Words and Pictures (2013).

 Tracy found greater success for her recurring roles on various television series.
 From 2011 to 2018, she appeared as the Blue Fairy, also known as Mother Superior, in the ABC fantasy drama series Once Upon a Time.
-From 2013 to 2016, she recurred as Miss Blaire Watson, the teacher to a young Norman Bates, in the A&E drama horror series Bates Motel.
-From 2016 to 2020, she had a recurring role as Professor Lipson in the Syfy fantasy drama series The Magicians.
+From 2013 to 2016, she recurred as Miss Blaire Watson, the teacher to a young Norman Bates (Freddie Highmore), in the A&E drama horror series Bates Motel.
+From 2016 to 2020, she had a recurring role as Professor Eleanor Lipson in the Syfy fantasy drama series The Magicians.
 For her performance in the latter, she received a nomination for the ACTRA Award.

 Tracy starred as Jordan Blair in the action zombie film Dead Rising: Watchtower (2015) and its sequel, Dead Rising: Endgame (2016).
 She also portrayed an adult version of Queen Belle in the Disney Channel Original Movie fantasy film Descendants (2015).
 She reprised her role in the sequels, Descendants 2 (2017) and Descendants 3 (2019).

 In 2016, Tracy published her first children's book, titled Mommy's 26 Careers.
 In September 2018, she released another children's book, titled This is a Job for Mommy!: An A-Z Adventure.

-In 2020, she starred in the horror film, Z, about a family who is terrorized by their son’s imaginary friend.
+In 2020, she starred in the horror film, Z, about a family who is terrorized by their son Kevin Parsons (Sean Rogerson)’s imaginary friend Z (Luke Moore).
 The film "was such a huge emotional journey for me and I had to sort of sequester myself a lot to stay in that woman’s mental and emotional space," she said.

-In 2023 she is slated to participate as one of the panelists in Canada Reads, championing Michael Christie's novel Greenwood.
+In 2023, she participated as one of the panelists in Canada Reads, championing Michael Christie's novel Greenwood.